 Chinese New Year in Singapore

 God of Fortune - Singapore River Hong BaoGod of Fortune - at the River Hongbao in Singapore

-A huge God of Fortune, a gigantic dragon, many larger-than-life lanterns will be on display at the Gardens by the Bay.
+Many larger-than-life lanterns such as previously this huge God of Fortune and a gigantic dragon will be on display at the Gardens by the Bay again.
 Cultural performances by international troupes as well as several contests and nightly stage shows can be experienced at the River Hongbao showcase.
-In 2024, there will be live stage performances again and virtual screenings of the performances can also be enjoyed.
+In 2026, there will also be amusement rides and giant fireworks on the first days of the Lunar New Year.
 Read more here.

+Chinese New Year in Singapore